needle-mirror/com.unity.adaptiveperformance/Documentation~/adaptiveperformance.md

 ## Performance Status

-Adaptive Performance tracks serveral performance metrics and updates them every frame.
+Adaptive Performance tracks several performance metrics and updates them every frame.
+To access these metrics, use the `Instance.PerformanceStatus`property.
-These metrics can be accesses through the property `Instance.PerformanceStatus`.

 ### Frame timing

-Adaptive Performance always tracks the average GPU, CPU and overall frame times and updates them every frame.
-The latest timing data can be accessed through the property `PerformanceStatus.FrameTiming`.
+Adaptive Performance always tracks the average GPU, CPU, and overall frame times, and updates them every frame.
+You can access the latest timing data using the `PerformanceStatus.FrameTiming` property.

-The overall frame time is the delta between frames.
-It can be used to calculate the current framerate of the application.
+The overall frame time is the time difference between frames.
+You can use it to calculate the current framerate of the application.
 The CPU time only includes the time the CPU is actually executing Unity's main thread and the render thread.
-It does not include the time when Unity might be blocked by the operating system or when Unity needs to wait for the GPU to catch up with rendering.
+It doesn’t include the times when Unity might be blocked by the operating system, or when Unity needs to wait for the GPU to catch up with rendering.
 The GPU time is the time the GPU is actively processing data to render a frame.
-It does not include the time when the GPU has to wait for Unity to provide data to render.
+It doesn’t include the time when the GPU has to wait for Unity to provide data to render.

 ### Performance bottleneck

-Adaptive Performance uses the currently configured target framerate (see `UnityEngine.Application.targetFrameRate` and `QualitySettings`) and the information provided by `FrameTiming` to calculate what is limiting the frame rate of the application.
-If the application is not hitting the desired target framerate then it may be bound by either CPU or GPU processing.
-To get notified whenever the current performance bottleneck of the application changes you can subscribe to the event `PerformanceStatus.PerformanceBottleneckChangeEvent`.
+Adaptive Performance uses the currently configured target frame rate (see `UnityEngine.Application.targetFrameRate` and `QualitySettings`) and the information that `FrameTiming`provides to calculate what is limiting the frame rate of the application.
+If the application isn’t performing at the desired target framerate, it might be bound by either CPU or GPU processing.
+You can subscribe with a delegate function to the `PerformanceStatus.PerformanceBottleneckChangeEvent` event to get a notification whenever the current performance bottleneck of the application changes.

-You can use the information about the current performance bottleneck to make targeted adjustments to the game content at runtime.
-For example in a GPU bound application lowering the rendering resolution often improves the framerate significantly, while the same change may not make a big different in a purely CPU bound application.
+You can use the information about the current performance bottleneck to make targeted adjustments to the game content at run time.
+For example, in a GPU-bound application, lowering the rendering resolution often improves the frame rate significantly, but the same change might not make a big difference for a CPU-bound application.

 ## Device thermal state feedback

 The Adaptive Performance API gives you access to the current thermal warning level of the device (`Instance.ThermalStatus.ThermalMetrics.WarningLevel`) and a more detailed temperature level (`Instance.ThermalStatus.ThermalMetrics.TemperatureLevel`).
-The application can use those values as feedback to make modifications and avoid getting throttled by the operating system.
+The application can make modifications based on these values to avoid the operating system throttling it.

-The following example shows the implementation of Unity component that adjusts the global LOD bias based on Adaptive Performance feedback:
+The following example shows the implementation of a Unity component that uses Adaptive Performance feedback to adjust the global LOD bias:

 ```
 using UnityEngine;